translated_content> How mathematics is used in quantum physics

 Mathematical Method Application in Quantum Physics

-Complex Numbers Modeling wave-like phenomena such as light interference.
+Complex Numbers Modeling of wave-like phenomena such as light interference.

 Group Theory Analysis of symmetries in physical systems.